-Not sure if this is completely legal, but it is an absolute delight find a very safe area to pull over to pet the horses.
+Not sure if this is completely legal, but an absolute delight is to find a very safe area to pull over and visit the horses.
 The Icelandic horses are majestic furry beings that withstand the freezing winds throughout the day.
 I nearly screamed with joy when we stopped to visit a few Icelandic horses.
 They are furry and adorable up close as they are far away.
-They do like to nibble and unsure if vegan snacks would be appropriate, we erred on the safe side and did not feed them anything.
+Unsure if vegan snacks would be appropriate, we erred on the safe side and did not feed them anything.
+This is something to do in Akureyri or anywhere in Iceland – the horses are ubiquitous part of the landscape.
 So precious, my heart exploded!

 If you do not yet have gorgeous waterfall fatigue, I highly recommend visiting Goðafoss, which is another 45 minute drive out of Akureyri.
 We hit Goðafoss at sunset, when the sky turned pink and purple.
-The falls themselves are absolutely stunning, plus while we were there, we only saw about 7 other people – a feat compared to the dozens of people at the sites along the south coast.
+The falls themselves are absolutely stunning, plus while we were there, we only saw about 7 other people.
+The lack of people was a feat compared to the dozens of people at the sites along the south coast.

 Although we didn’t make it to Myvatn, I imagine it would be delightful to warm up after a day of exploring and petting horses.
 Check out my blog post about lagooning in winter for my thoughts about the Blue Lagoon, Secret Lagoon, and other hot spring type experiences.

 Take the opportunity of being so far north to get an Airbnb a bit out of town for some quality views of the Northern Lights.
 Check out my Aurora Huntress post for tips.
 We saw the Aurora Borealis from a distance, while we stayed near Akureyri.
 A picture of our unique accommodations (and best host ever!) is at the top of this post.